mikecapsio/texturefast-docs/docs/getting-started-guide.md

 ## Step 11: Iterate and refine

-TextureFast is useful for exploring directions quickly, but final judgment still belongs in the target application.
+TextureFast is built for exploring directions quickly.
+Final validation still belongs in the target application.

 Use a loop: